When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 With the Jennifer Hudson and Oprah campaign and the 1984 campaign with Apple and the Heinz Ketchup campaign that we put into place when I was there that finally turned around the brand…

-The reason those Big Idea campaigns work is because they were ingrained in the brand position and they just brought the brand positioning to life in a way that emotionally connected and broke through the clutter in a much more powerful way than any other Big Idea campaign in the past.
+The reason those Big Idea campaigns work is that they were ingrained in the brand positioning and they just brought the brand positioning to life in a way that emotionally connected and broke through the clutter in a much more powerful way than any other Big Idea campaign in the past.

 Anna: